luispuerto/NordVPN-Server-Changer/README.md

 # Change NordVPN Server Command

-This is a small script that develops a command for easily change the NordVPN Server.
+This is a small script that creates a command to easily change the NordVPN Server on OpenVPN.

-It basically do is 3 commands.
+It basically does 3 commands.

-1. It changes the configuration file form the old one to the new one and rename it to `NordVPN.conf`.
+1. It copy the desired NordVPN configuration file and rename it to `NordVPN.conf`.
-2. Then add the needed configuration to the file to work properly without the need of a password and username.
-In other words, set the location of the file containing those two elements.
+2. Add the location of the login file to this configuration file there is no need to input credentials.
 3. Restarts the `openvpn` service so the new configuration has effect.

 ## Prerequisites

-It assumes that you have downloaded and unzipped the configuration files for NordVPN servers doing the following.
+It's assumed that you have downloaded and unzipped the configuration files for NordVPN servers doing the following.

 ```shell
 $ cd /etc/openvpn/